gradgrind/fetrunner/README.md

 ./fetrunner path/to/fetfile.fet
 ```

-This will normally run for up to five minutes, placing the results in a subdirectory, "path/to/_fetfile":
+This will normally run for up to five minutes, placing the results in the same directory, "path/to/":

-    Result.fet – the fet-file used to produce the result
+    fetfile_Result.fet – the fet-file used to produce the result

-    Result.json – the results of the run, including the placements of the activities and the constraints which were deactivated
+    fetfile_Result.json – the results of the run, including the placements of the activities and the constraints which were deactivated

-    run.log – a log file giving information about the run
+    fetfile.log – a log file giving information about the run

     _fetfile.fet – should be essentially the same as the original fetfile.fet